 Andy Cox counts himself down in the TR3 Falcon.
 Photo - Pat Arculus, Tripos Media

-The top 6 were separated by 17.5 seconds, but the rest of the field, still led by Louis Frankel, driving his socks off in the little Alfa was 20 seconds back, so at this point we effectively had two races.
-The gap would eventually be bridged both by Brian Arculus in the Elite, currently 23rd following his pit stop and the still charging Nick Finburgh, as well as the impact of the cars ahead pitting, but for the moment the top 6 were well detached ahead of the field.
+The top 6 were separated by 17.5 seconds, but the rest of the field, still led by Louis Frankel, driving his socks off in the little Alfa was 20 seconds back so, at this point, we effectively had two races.
+The gap would eventually be bridged by both Brian Arculus in the Elite, currently 23rd following his pit stop and the still charging Nick Finburgh, as well as the impact of the cars ahead pitting, but for the moment the top 6 were well detached ahead of the field.
 The next few positions were unchanged but the lapped Leigh Sebba took to the pits in his Flat Rad Morgan, as did Andy Cox in the TR3 Falcon.
 We were now entering that long phase of pitting (the window is 20 minutes!) where everything is not quite as it seems with cars both out of position and affected by the length of their stops.

 Minor attention to David Alexander’s Lotus.
 Photo - Pat Arculus,, Tripos Media